 Introduction: Modular Arcade Machine

 My two boys and I wanted to build an arcade machine but we couldn't decide what type to build between a full stand-up cabinet, a bar-top or a fight-stick style console to plug into a TV.
-It eventually occurred to me that I could do all three as a modular solution which can be used individually or combined as desired.
+It eventually occurred to us that we could build all three as a modular solution with modules that can be used individually or combined as desired.

 Step 1: Design

 The basic design concept is a two player arcade system comprised of a set of independent modules that each have some individual function and also complement each other when bolted together.

 - The Control Module contains all the controls and control electronics including the USB controllers.
 This module may be used a fight stick style controller connected to a a console or Raspberry PI.